Jump to maincontent

 About

-The Researcher in Residence program (RiR) offers an opportunity for art researchers to live and work in the picturesque town of Åsgårdstrand.
+From 2022-2025 The Vestfold Museums ran the project Researcher in Residence (RiR).
+RiR offered the opportunity for art researchers to live and work in the picturesque town of Åsgårdstrand.
 The town is known for housing the only remaining intact home after Edvard Munch, and scenes from many of his iconic paintings come alive in the narrow, quaint streets.

 RiR was established in 2022 with the mission of bringing art related research from both national and international scholars to strengthen the academic research at Haugar Art Museum and Munch’s House.

-The program is joint effort between Haugar Art Museum and Munch’s House in partnership with Horten Municipality and Vestfold County Municipality.
+The program was a joint effort between Haugar Art Museum and Munch’s House in partnership with Horten Municipality and Vestfold County Council.

-RIR provides comfortable accommodations in a in a small, detached house in the town centre, located within walking distance to the shoreline and previous home of Edvard Munch, Munch’s House.
+Visiting scholars were provided comfortable accommodation in a in a small, detached house in the town centre, located within walking distance to the shoreline and previous home of Edvard Munch, Munch’s House.

 Funding

-• The residency includes travel costs and living expenses
+• The residency included travel costs and living expenses